 HubSpot’s pricing model and solution packaging readily align with business value.
 It uses a freemium model for its solutions that target both sales teams and marketing teams.
 This provides a low cost of entry.

 A fully functional CRM software for free.
 Using free versions of HubSpot Sales Hub provides integration of Gmail and Outlook calendars and email.
 Customisable contact properties, deal stages, pipeline and opportunity tracking.
 Tasks, website chat and bots, email tracking, reporting, meeting scheduling link per user.

 HubSpot’s sales strategy is geared toward attracting business decision-makers in SMBs.
-Larger enterprises will find that HubSpot lacks focus for selling to IT leaders who are typically strong stakeholders in sales CRM and marketing automation initiatives.
+Larger enterprises will find that HubSpot lacks focus for selling to IT leaders who are typically strong stakeholders in enterprise-grade sales CRM and marketing automation initiatives.

 Integrating HubSpot Marketing Hub to HubSpot CRM will cause you to be billed for contacts in your CRM System.
 Additional marketing contacts are sold in increments of 5,000 from $224.72/month for Professional and increments of 10,000 from $100.00/month for Enterprise Hubs.

 Although the reporting got a serious update in 2022 and is easy to use, advanced reporting was limited, and it remains to be seen if the 2022 update will solve these problems.